-Archaeology Investigations to be undertaken Biodiversity Habitat losses should be accounted for, and appropriate bloarversity compensation and biodiversity net gain provided.
-Mature trees on site should be retained where possible, subject to an appropriate tree survey.
-Conservation & Heritage The site is near the grade II listed headstocks.
-Development should respect the setting of the headstocks and important views from gateway locations.
+Development Requirements: Investigations to be undertaken Archaeology Conservation & The site is near the grade II listed headstocks.
+Development should Heritage respect the setting of the headstocks and important views from gateway locations.
 Contamination Contamination and pollution issues need to have been fully addressed to ensure the site is suitable for residential use.
 This will include taking account of ground conditions and any risks arising from land instability and contamination arising from mining activity, and any proposals for mitigation including land remediation (as well as potential impacts on the natural environment arising from that remediation).
-Design New development should be suburban character at a density which is appropriate to its location.
-New housing should be of a high- quality design, with scale, height, massing and use of materials which reference the existing local character of housing in Stainforth and the distinct industrial heritage of the area.
-New housing should also comprise of aspirational larger detached and family style housing (of 3-,4-bedrooms or more) and bungalows.
+New development should be suburban character at a density which Design is appropriate to its location.
+New housing should be of a highquality design, with scale, height, massing and use of materials which reference the existing local character of housing in Stainforth New housing should also comprise of aspirational larger detached and family style housing (of 3-,4-bedrooms or more) and bungalows.
 Properties must front toward Waggons Way, create a gateway and attractive arrival point at roundabout, must have ped / cycle routes that are well overlooked and integrate with existing community.
-Appropriate screening should be provided to the railway line.
-Education A contribution towards education may be required Flood risk A detailed site specific Flood Risk Assessment is required for the development of this site.
-A sequential approach towards the layout of the development will be required also and submission of ET will be required if necessary Housing A statement identifying how the proposals meet the requirements set out within Policies S1 and S2 of the Neighbourhood Plan should be submitted.
+Appropriate screening should be provided to the Education A contribution towards education may be required Flood risk A detailed site specific Flood Risk Assessment is required for the development of this site.
+A sequential approach towards the layout of the development will be required also and submission of ET will be required if necessary A statement identifying how the proposals meet the requirements Housing set out within Policies S1 and S2 of the Neighbourhood Plan should be submitted.
 Infrastructure Contributions will be sought to meet other policies in the Neighbourhood Plan and Doncaster Local Plan.
 This will include contributions towards the headstocks and country park.
 Public Open Space On site public open space is required.
 However, this may be partially offset by contributions to enhancements to the neighbouring country park.
-Transport Suitable access will be taken from Waggons Way.
-Clear walking and cycling routes should be provided through the site to the train station and adjacent country park and pithead sites.
+Suitable access will be taken from Waggons Way.
+Clear walking and Transport cycling routes should be provided through the site to the train station and adjacent country park and pithead sites.